 If you’re like me, the first porcini you ever cooked was probably dried from Italy.
 American porcini don’t taste like Italian porcini do, they’re much more mild when dried.
 The reason is that they’re aren’t the same species, technically.
-We don’t have one species of Boletus Edulis across the world, rather within the species are many sub-species, with mycologists continually discovering new ones, and regularly re-classifying those we’ve already discovered.
+We don’t have one species of Boletus Edulis across the world, rather within the Boletus genus are many sub-species, with mycologists continually discovering new ones, and regularly re-classifying those we’ve already discovered.
 I don’t know exactly what the species are I pick in Minnesota and Wisconsin yet, and there’s nothing wrong with that.

 That being said, it can be difficult to know sometimes exactly what bolete you have, and if that bolete is “porcinoid” or not can subject to a little creative license.
 The best advice I can give is that I have tried and true patches where I can expect them every year, rain providing, but I know some of them might have slight variations.
 There might be a slightly darker cap, or a slightly lighter one, or side by side one might taste a fraction different than another.
 At the end of the day, if you have a basket of “porcini”, relatively free from bugs, you won’t care that much about slight differences in species.
 We have many porcini, so enjoy the mystique while science allows it to last.

 Recipes I’ve made specifically for porcini or where they can be substituted

 - Fresh Porcini Butter

 - Fresh Porcini With Radish Snaps and Peas

 - Cream of Porcini Soup With Black Walnut Pesto